 At the battle of Lepanto only one Ottoman admiral was able to keep his ships together

-and return to Constantinople: this was Uluc Ali Reis, whom the Italians called Occhiali and regarded as a renegade;
+and to return to Constantinople (you may wish to see how the rout of the Ottoman fleet was depicted at Palazzo Colonna in Rome): this was Uluc Ali Reis, whom the Italians called Occhiali and regarded as a renegade;

 he was born in Calabria and was taken prisoner by the Ottomans when he was still a young lad; he then converted to Islam and became a corsair.
 At the battle of Lepanto he managed to seize the flag of the Maltese Grand Master which he laid at the Sultan's feet.
 For this he was given the appellation of Kilic (sword).